Jannatphoolka/jannatphoolka/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is Japtesh Kaur
 ===================================================================================================================================

-Aspiring Software Developer and AI Enthusiast
+Software Developer and AI Enthusiast
 --------------------------------------------

 "I am a passionate problem-solver, keen on developing innovative solutions and collaborating with teams to build impactful applications."